Jiahuiqu/Bi-DiffCD/README.md

 ## Bi-DiffCD
-The implementation of the paper "Bidirectional Diffusion Guided Collaborative Change Detection for Arbitrary-Modal Remote Sensing Images"
+The implementation of the paper "Bidirectional Diffusion Guided Collaborative Change Detection for Arbitrary-Modal Remote Sensing Images" (IJCAI 2025)

 ## Prerequisites